 APOLOGETICS III-Special Introduction.
 This subject deals with the individual books of the Bible and discusses their canonicity, integrity, authorship, time and place of composition, contents, purpose, and peculiarities.
-A study is made of the critical problems in relation to the authorship and integrity of the Pentateuch, the authorship and unity of Isaiah, Daniel, Zechariah, and the other books, the Synoptic problem, the Johannine problem, and other themes.
+A study is made of the critical problems in relation to the authorship and integrity of the Pentateuch, the authorship and unity of Isaiah, Daniel, Zechariah, and the other books, the Synoptic problem, the Johannine and other problems.
 Value, 2 semester hours.
-At present offered as a part of book expositions.
+At present offered as a part of Book expositions.

 APOLOGETICS IV-Biblical Archeology.
 A study of this subject offers a valuable apologetic for the Christian faith and familiarizes the student with the most important of the recent archeological discoveries bearing upon the Bible.
 Textbook, collateral reading, class discussions.
 Value, 2 semester hours.
-Offered in 1938-39.
+Offered in 1940-41.